swordfatih/CNGui/README.md

 `CNGui::Object` base class for every objects.

-`CNGui::Container` base class for every containers.
-They can hold objects and other containers.
+`CNGui::Container` Class that can hold objects and other containers.

-`CNGui::Shape` class that inheritates from `sf::Shape`, you can initialize it with a type of shape as Rectangle, Triangle, Circle or RoundedRectangle.
+`CNGui::Shape` class that inheritates from `sf::Shape`, you can initialize it with different types of shape as Rectangle, Triangle, Circle or RoundedRectangle.

 `CNGui::Font` class that holds hex arrays of few free fonts that you can use with an sf::Font by loading from memory. (actually holds only one, license in license.md file)